Foreign Agricultural Service, USDA.

 Because funds are limited and the range of potential emerging market countries is worldwide, proposals will be considered which focus on those countries which meet the above definition and have (1) a per capita income less than $9,360 (the ceiling on upper middle income economies as determined by the World Bank [World Development Indicators 1999]; and (2) a population greater than 1 million.
 These categories may encompass suitable regional groupings, e.g., the islands of the Caribbean Basin.
 (Consult the 2000 Emerging Markets Program Guidelines available from the contact and address identified above for further information.)

-The underlying premise of the Program is that there are distinctive characteristics of emerging agricultural markets that necessitate or benefit significantly from technical assistance through the public sector before the private sector moves to develop these markets through normal corporate or trade promotional activities.
+The underlying premise of the Program is that there are distinctive characteristics of emerging agricultural markets that necessitate or benefit significantly from technical assistance through the public sector before the private sector moves to develop these markets through normal corporate or Start Printed Page 3938trade promotional activities.
 The emphasis of the program is on funding, on a project-by-project basis, marketing opportunities which involve risks that the private sector would not normally undertake alone.
 The Program complements the efforts of other FAS marketing programs.
 Once a market access issue has been addressed by this Program, further market development activities may be considered under other programs such as GSM-102 or GSM-103 credit guarantee programs, the Facilities Guarantee Program, the Suppliers' Guarantee Program, the MAP, the FMD Programs, or the section 108 foreign currency program.

 Any United States agricultural or agribusiness organization, university, or state department of agriculture, is eligible to participate in the Program.
 Proposals from research and consulting organizations will be considered if they provide evidence of substantial participation by U.S. industry.